From Product to Platform

 Lead Designer/Creative Director

-Sole creative hire at a 30-person startup, functioning as Creative Director.
-Facilitated all brand strategy sessions with the CEO, COO, and VP of Sales — leading the brainstorms, setting the structure, synthesizing executive input into a coherent framework.
-Co-presented the strategy deck to leadership with a freelance collaborator.
+First creative hire at a 30-person startup, functioning as Creative Director.
+Led all brand strategy sessions with the CEO, COO, and VP of Sales, conducted the brainstorms, setting the structure to synthesizing executive input into a coherent framework.
+Worked with a freelance collaborator to formalize the the strategy deck and presented to leadership.

 Brand Strategy